robertdavidgraham/masscan/README.md

 	# masscan 10.0.0.0/8 -p80 --banners --source-port 60000

 Windows doesn't respond with RST packets, so neither of these techniques are necessary.
-However, masscan is still desigend to work best using its own IP address, so you should run that way when possible, even when its not strictly necessary.
+However, masscan is still designed to work best using its own IP address, so you should run that way when possible, even when its not strictly necessary.